digi-embedded/android-sample-i2c/README.md

 To run this example you need:

-* One compatible device to host the application.
-  Network connection between the device and the host PC in order to transfer and launch the application.
+* A USB connection between the device and the host PC in order to transfer and launch the application.
 * Establish remote target connection to your Digi hardware before running this application.
 * An external EEPROM memory connected to the I2C port of the development board.